Password auth in Rust, from scratch - Attacks and best practices

 It is important to stress how this differs from the first scenario we reviewed, pure machine-to-machine authentication.

-In this case, the third-party service is not authorised, on its own, to perform any action against our API.
 The third-party service can only perform actions against our API if a user grants them access, scoped to their set of permissions.

 I can install a mobile app to write tweets on my behalf, but I can't authorise it to tweet on behalf of David Guetta.